You have options...

-The first thing you will need to decide is if you want to benchmark the entire campus as a multi-building property, each individual building as its own single-building property, or both.
-Any option is allowed, you need to do what is best for you.
+The first thing you need to decide is if you benchmark the entire campus as a multi-building property, each individual building as its own single-building property, or both.
+All options are allowed, so do what is best for you.
 Learn more about the options for benchmarking a campus.

 If you choose to benchmark each individual building, then you will have to be careful with how you measure the common heating and cooling.
 Probably, your heating/cooling system is located in one building and sends steam, hot water, or chilled water to the others.

 Let’s suppose you have a three building campus (Buildings A, B, and C).
 You have a boiler in Building A that takes natural gas as an input fuel and creates steam, which is distributed to all three buildings.
 You will need to submeter the following:

 - amount of natural gas that goes into your boiler

 - amount of steam used by each building (A, B, and C)

 Option A (Recommended): Enter the energy consumption of each building according to its proportion of the natural gas that you purchased.

 Suppose you purchase 120 kBtu of natural gas, which is converted to 100 kBtu of steam.